Ryalian/R0/readme.md

   - v0.1 Set up basic React, webpack and express - Done
   - v0.2 Set up basic wireframe of state, action, engine and dirac sea(item pool, aka DS).
 See detail below - Done
   - v0.3 Set up Nginx proxy - Done
-  - v0.4 Write agenda of the project - working
+  - v0.4 Write agenda of the project - Done
-  - v0.5 Big version change for first app - My Resume!
+  - v0.5 Big version change for first app - Calendar!
-### v0.5 *My Resume App*
+### v0.5 *My Calendar App*
 > v0.5 Will be a examination of if everything about this framework can be chained together

   - v0.5.0 Create data model for experience (Backend)